iwpnd/tbox/readme.md

 Tbox provides methods to interact with map tiles described by Z/X/Y coordinates.

 - get bounding box for tile
+- get tiles from a bounding box
+- get parent tile for a tile
+- get children tiles for a tile
 - get tile coordinates for a given point at a given zoom level
 - get the center point of a given tile
 - validate if a given point is within a given tile